Pragyan10/Event-Detection-with-Partial-Annotation/README.md

 ## [4] Practical Examples and Real-World Applications

-The utility of our approach extends beyond theoretical improvements, demonstrating significant practical benefits in real-world applications:
+The utility of the approach on some test cases, demonstrating significant practical benefits in real-world applications.
+Here example sentences are used and are used for event prediction for a given event type.
+The input for the model is always an event type and a sentence where the events are to be predicted.
+The output is a label list of the event predicted.

 **Example 1:**
 Text: "A man died when a heavy tank devastated the hotel." <br />